Karunakar-MaverickAMGE63S/-FIREWISER-AMG/README.md

 # 🔥 FIREWISER Tactical Agent: Hybrid AI for Mission-Critical Wildfire Triage

-## 🌟 Submission for "Best of AI Studio" Category

 FIREWISER is an expert system designed to orchestrate a complex emergency response.
 It creates an **Intelligent Digital Twin** of the evacuation environment, leveraging a strategic **Hybrid AI Architecture** to deliver unparalleled clarity and control to both citizens in peril and the command center.

 Our core innovation focuses on transforming the generative power of Gemini into a reliable, policy-driven decision engine, a key requirement for life-saving applications.